Israel is pausing operations in some parts of Gaza amid mounting horror over starvation. Will it be enough?

 UN agencies have said that security and a lack of permissions from the Israeli military frequently hold up distribution.

-The UNICEF spokesman told CNN that the agency “cannot work miracles” with last-minute windows for getting aid into Gaza, because malnourished children require sustained care.
+UNICEF spokesman Joe English told CNN that the agency “cannot work miracles” with last-minute windows for getting aid into Gaza, because malnourished children require sustained care.

-The World Food Programme welcomed the Israeli announcement, saying it has enough food in – or on its way to – the region to feed the entire population of 2.1 million people for almost three months.
+The WFP welcomed the Israeli announcement, saying it has enough food in – or on its way to – the region to feed the entire population of 2.1 million people for almost three months.
 It said it had received assurances that quicker clearances would be granted by Israel to allow for a surge in food assistance.

-The decision to enable aid to flow has already sparked dissent within the Israeli government coalition.
+The decision to enable aid to flow has already sparked dissent within the Israeli government.

-The far-right National Security minister Itamar Ben Gvir said he had not been consulted and the “only way to win the war and bring back the hostages is to completely stop the ‘humanitarian’ aid, conquer the entire strip, and encourage voluntary migration.”
+The far-right National Security minister Itamar Ben Gvir said he had not been consulted and the “only way to win the war… is to completely stop the ‘humanitarian’ aid, conquer the entire strip, and encourage voluntary migration.”

-The Hostages Families Forum said the tactical pauses should be part of a broader agreement to secure the return of the hostages.
-“This is what the failure of the partial deals strategy looks like,” it said, demanding the government reach “a comprehensive agreement to release all the kidnapped and end the fighting.”

 The-CNN-Wire